jesperancinha/virtual-thread-coroutine-cooperation/Readme.md

 |--------------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | [1.0.0]()          | [d00c17e448a19c3653e3c86093161e508e35c06d](d00c17e448a19c3653e3c86093161e508e35c06d)     | [Could Virtual Threads Cast Away the Usage of Kotlin Coroutines](https://www.scribd.com/presentation/768072685/Could-Virtual-Threads-Cast-Away-the-Usage-of-Kotlin-Coroutines).
 Just the documentation on Scribd |

+* Note: All services do not have a converter implemented.
+This is intentional with the purpose to simplify code.
+In production environments, the DTO layer should be separated from the Domain and that separation should be very clear for purposes of readability, but also in some cases for safety concerns.
+*
 ## Resources

 ### Online